-The barcode wand can read codes backwards (that is, right-to-left) or forwards (that is, left-to-right).
+The optional Hewlett Packard HBCR-8300 barcode wand can read codes backwards (i.e. right-to-left) or forwards (i.e. left-to-right).
 Be careful not to drop the barcode wand or scratch the glass tip.
 When packing it in the carrying case, position it so the cord is not crimped and the glass tip is not touching a hard surface.